-Mukhtara Yusuf (they/she) is a decolonial designer who is helping our physical spaces be inclusive, trauma-informed and welcoming.
+Mukhtara Yusuf (they/them) is a decolonial designer who is helping our physical spaces be inclusive, trauma-informed and welcoming.

 For almost as long as she can remember, helping people, making connections have been a central part of Nancy Jason’s life.

 In middle school, and then in high school and beyond, she made time to volunteer with homelessness service organizations, feeding people in need and getting to know them.
 Even as a graduate student in England, Jason volunteered helping adults transition out of homelessness.

 All the while, she drew on her own background as the youngest of three children in an immigrant family enduring the same ups and downs that sent others to the streets.
 For years, the family filled a one-bedroom apartment in Queens.
 Later, they left for California, moves that sent Jason to different schools for sixth, seventh and eighth grade.